Logo Early Ford V-8 Club of America

 Broken Stud Removal

-A technique for removing broken head studs from a Model A engine block without damaging the block or the threads.
-Works on flush broken studs, as well as ones that have been cobbled on with drills and easy outs.
-Works on aluminum heads too.
+A proven method for the safe removal of broken head studs without damage to the block or the threads.
 Click here for a website with pictures and details.
 Contributed by Alan Simpson

 Buy American